FarihaAfreen/FarihaAfreen/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/FarihaAfreen](https://github.com/FarihaAfreen)

-- 📝 I regularly write articles on My diary
--

 - 💬 Ask me about **Ict Related Question**

 - 📫 How to reach me **lilyafreen@gmail.com**

-- 📄 Know about my experiences in latex also basic knowledge of C programming.
-JAVA.
-DATABASE.